 It’s important to note the IRS screens small businesses based on expense and tax ratios for auditing.

-If your business only brings in $30,000 gross revenue a year, then buying a $75,000 SUV amortized over four years is probably going to raise red flags.
-But if you have a $500,000 gross revenue a year business, then writing off $10,000 – $45,000 a year in expenses doesn’t seem out of line.
+For example, if your business only brings in $30,000 gross revenue a year, buying a $75,000 SUV amortized over four years is probably going to raise red flags.
+But if your gross business revenue is $500,000 a year, then writing off $10,000 – $45,000 a year in SUV or truck expenses sounds more reasonable.

 The IRS is on the look out for small businesses that are created simply to dump lifestyle expenses into the entity to reduce income taxes.